 Work and Income Benefit or Student Allowance

-This is the gross amount of any income from a main benefit that you receive from Work and Income or from a Student Allowance.
+This is the gross amount of any income from a main benefit or Student Allowance that you receive from the Ministry of Social Development.

 Note: any supplementary assistance you receive (e.g. Accommodation Supplement, Disability Allowance, etc.) is not included as income.